+NOTICE: Skip this procedure if updating from SMW 8.0.UP02 / CLE 6.0.UP02 or a higher release.

-The SMW 8.0.UP02 / CLE 6.0.UP02 version of cray_login replaces the deprecated setting listed in the table, which is a list of nodes, with the UP02 replacement setting, which is a list of node groups.
+The current release of cray_login replaces the deprecated setting listed in the table, which is a list of nodes, with the replacement setting, which is a list of node groups.

-Table 24. cray_login
+Table 25. cray_login